agoose77/texat-local-cluster/README.md

 In the `bin` directory, `python3` and `python` point to the `texat` shell script.
 This launches `texat-runtime.sif`, which is a Singularity image built from the texat Dockerfile `runtime` target.

 Singularity is used because it simplifies the commandline (shorter binding), runs as user (avoids UID mapping), is easily launched without importing, and is a requirement to launch on the SLURM cluster (therefore we use it here too).

+The `shared` and `backend` directories are placeholders for the small and large file storage respectively.
+It is unlikely that these will be individually mapped instead of this entire directory being added to shared storage.

 ### SSHFS
  For local clusters, where bandwidth is large, we might disable compression: